Irreemplazable

-Irreemplazable (English: Irreplaceable) is the first extended play (EP) by American singer Beyoncé.
+Irreemplazable (English: Irreplaceable) is the second extended play (EP) by American singer and songwriter Beyoncé.
 It was released on August 27, 2007, by Columbia Records and Music World Entertainment.
 Comprising Spanish re-recordings and remixes of songs from her second studio album B'Day (2006), it was initially featured as a bonus disc for the North American deluxe edition of B'Day in April 2007.
 The EP was produced by Cuban-American musician Rudy Pérez, who also helped with writing the songs in Spanish.

 Irreemplazable received mixed reviews from music critics, who criticized its lack of content and the fact that it was released several months after the deluxe edition of B'Day.
 The EP peaked at number 105 on the US Billboard 200, and has sold 57,000 copies in the United States.
 "Bello Embustero", the Spanish version of "Beautiful Liar", was nominated for Record of the Year at the 8th Annual Latin Grammy Awards (2007).